Tag Archive for shell scripting

 fi

-The -d and -f flags within the evaluation expressions test for existence of directories and files, respectively.
+The -d and -f flags within the evaluation expressions test for the existence of directories and files, respectively.
 One gotcha is that those spaces within the brackets are important too but it is a very way of doing what I wanted.

 Trying out OpenSolaris

-• As is commonly the case with places like these, all the views that you find expressed on here in postings and articles are mine alone and not those of any organisation with which I have any association, through work or otherwise.
-With regards to any comments left on the site, I reserve the right to reject any that are inappropriate.
-Otherwise, whatever is said is the sole responsibility of whoever is leaving the comment.
+• All the views that you find expressed on here in postings and articles are mine alone and not those of any organisation with which I have any association, through work or otherwise.
+As regards editorial policy, whatever appears here is entirely of my own choice and not that of any other person or organisation.